Kautokeino Municipality: 1550–1751

-1752-1940
+1752–1940

 In 1752, church herder Johan Björkman was registered as the only permanent resident in Kautokeino.
 By 1756, it was reported that there were three permanent resident families at the church site: Matz Hinderson Hetta and his family, bell-ringer Michel Andersson Kemi and his family, and Oluf Andersson Tornensis and his family.
 The reindeer herding Sami around Kautokeino led a nomadic existence, following the migrations of the reindeer.
 P.L Smith estimates in the book "Kautokeino og Kautokeino lappene" that the population in the area covering today's Kautokeino municipality was 481 people in 1754, based on church records, which he considers to be a fairly accurate census shortly after Kautokeino became part of Norway following the border drawing in 1751.

 In 1845, measurements were made for Struve Geodetic Arc at the mountain tops of Lodiken (Luvdiidcohkka) and Bealjasvarri in Kautokeino.

-Russia Bans Reindeer Migration Across the Border to Finland
+Russia bans reindeer migration across the border to Finland

 Major Emigration from Kautokeino In 1852, the border to Finland was closed to reindeer migration.
 This led to a significant number of reindeer herding Sami moving from Kautokeino, with a particularly large emigration to Karesuando, but many also moved to Skjervøy Municipality.
 P.L Smith writes in the book Kautokeino og Kautokeino lappene that 310 people moved from Kautokeino to Karesuando and Skjervøy between 1852 and 1889, taking with them approximately 25 to 30 thousand reindeer.
 It is estimated that about 60 people later moved back to Kautokeino.

 In 1852, Kautokeino was the site of a Sami uprising against representatives of the Norwegian authorities.
 This was one of the few violent reactions by the Sami against the exploitation policies of the Norwegian government and was the only known confrontation between Samis and Norwegians with loss of human lives.